j-bac/elpigraph-python/README.md

 or on this [arXiv paper](https://arxiv.org/abs/1804.07580)

 It replicates the [R implementation](https://github.com/Albluca/ElPiGraph.R), coded by [Luca Albergante](https://github.com/Albluca) and should return exactly the same results.
-Please open an issue if you notice different output.
-Missing functions and differences between the two versions are detailed in [differences.md](differences.md).
+Please open an issue if you do  notice different output.
+Differences between the two versions are detailed in [differences.md](differences.md).
 This package extends initial work by [Louis Faure](https://github.com/LouisFaure/ElPiGraph.P) and [Alexis Martin](https://github.com/AlexiMartin/ElPiGraph.P).

 A native MATLAB implementation of the algorithm (coded by [Andrei Zinovyev](https://github.com/auranic/) and [Evgeny